Adelaide River town

 The highlight of a visit to Adelaide River is the beautifully maintained World War II cemetery which can be easily found in a peaceful location by the banks of the river.
 Some 434 servicemen and 63 civilians killed in the Top End are buried here.
 Among the civilians are 9 Post Office workers who were killed on February 19, 1942 during the first of the Japanese air raids on Darwin.

 Also of interest to visitors is the Adelaide River Pub set among shady trees and green lawns, it is an ideal lunch destination with the popular house special of barra and chips.
 The old railway bridge and station (now a museum), which was a major enterprise at the time of completion in 1889, is also worth a visit.
-The Adelaide River itself flows north from the settlement and reaches the Timor Sea approximately 50 kilometres north-east of Darwin.
+The Adelaide River itself flows north from the settlement and reaches the Timor Sea approximately 50km north-east of Darwin.